Minimax optimal rates for Mondrian trees and forests: Conclusion

 \section{Conclusion}

 Despite their widespread use in practice, the theoretical understanding of Random Forests is still incomplete.
 In this work, we show that the Mondrian Forest, originally introduced to provide an efficient online algorithm, leads to an algorithm that is not only consistent, but in fact minimax optimal under nonparametric assumptions in arbitrary dimension.
-This is to the best of our knowledge, the first time such a result is obtained for a random forest method in arbitrary dimension.
+This provides, to the best of our knowledge, the first results of this nature for a random forest method in arbitrary dimension.
 Besides, our analysis allows to illustrate improved rates for forests compared to individual trees.
-Mondrian partitions possess nice geometric properties, which we were able to control in a sharp and direct fashion, while previous approaches~\cite{biau2008consistency_rf,arlot2014purf_bias} require arguments that work conditionally on the structure of the tree.
+Mondrian partitions possess nice geometric properties, which can be controlled in an exact and direct fashion, while previous approaches~\cite{biau2008consistency_rf,arlot2014purf_bias} require arguments that work conditionally on the structure of the tree.
 This suggests that Mondrian Forests can be viewed as an optimal variant of purely random forests, which could set a foundation for more sophisticated and theoretically sound random forest algorithms.

-The optimal upper bound $O(n^{-4/(d+4)})$ obtained in this paper is very slow when the number of features $d$ is large.
+The minimax rate $O(n^{-2s/(2s + d)})$ for a $s$-H\"older regression with $s \in (0, 2]$ obtained in this paper is very slow when the number of features $d$ is large.
 This comes from the well-known curse of dimensionality phenomenon, a problem affecting all fully nonparametric algorithms.
 A standard approach used in high-dimensional settings is to work under a sparsity assumption, where only $s \ll d$ features are informative.
-A direction for future work could be to improve Mondrian Forests using a data-driven choice of the features along which the splits are performed, reminiscent of Extra-Trees~\cite{geurts2006extremely}.
-From a theoretical perspective, it would be interesting to see how minimax rates obtained here can be combined with results on the ability of forests to select informative variables, see for instance \cite{scornet2015consistency_rf}.
+A direction for future work is to improve Mondrian Forests using a data-driven choice of the features along which the splits are performed, reminiscent of Extra-Trees~\cite{geurts2006extremely}.
+From a theoretical perspective, it would be interesting to see how the minimax rates obtained here can be combined with results on the ability of forests to select informative variables (see, for instance, \cite{scornet2015consistency_rf}).